 Why are behavioral job interview questions being asked in an interview?
 Because companies value performances and not sweet talk!
 Yes, communication is of utter importance, but performance is the most significant indicator of a potential employee’s worth.

-Performance can be termed as ‘behavior in a key situation which directly or indirectly affects a company’s return on investment’.
+Performance can be termed ‘behavior in a key situation that directly or indirectly affects a company’s return on investment’.

 So, if ‘behavior in a significant situation’ is not being judged in an interview, the interviewer wouldn’t be able to understand how valuable the potential employee would be if hired.

-In this article, we will look at a few of the famous behavioral job interview questions and will also give a pep talk about how to handle them.
-Some are tricky and some are significantly easier than being thought.
+This article will look at a few of the famous behavioral job interview questions and give a pep talk about how to handle them.
+Some are tricky, and some are significantly easier than being thought.

 You would also get guidance about how to handle any behavioral job interview questions in an interview.
-If you read this article, you would get a comprehensive idea about what to do when facing a behavioral job interview questions and you will eventually get better at facing them.
+If you read this article, you would get a comprehensive idea about what to do when facing behavioral job interview questions, and you will eventually get better at facing them.